Analysis¶

 OHLC-native classes¶

-- Previously, OHLC was used for simulation but only the close price was used for analysis purposes.
-With this update, most classes will allow you to keep track of the entire OHLC data for a more accurate quantitative and qualitative analysis.
+- Previously, OHLC data was used for simulation, but only the close price was analyzed.
+Now, most classes let you track all OHLC data for more accurate quantitative and qualitative analysis.

 Plot trades of a random portfolio